mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h3>VICON Training Data - Manual Annotation (Corrections)</h3>

 <p align="justify">To extract a <b>gait-driven system</b> (in other words a <b>stride & heading system</b> - <b>SHS</b>) from VICON training dataset, which is a sampling-frequency driven system (sample-wise INS), displacement and heading change (or (dx, dy) relative position change) values at <b>each</b> stride must be extracted.
-Relative positioning, stride indexes and imu data will be used in training a data-driven (also called modern) INS that works stride-wise.
-Some researchers call a data-driven or modern INS as learned inertial odometry</p>
+In addition to relative positioning data, stride indexes and imu data will be used in training a data-driven (also called modern) INS that functions as a stride-wise dead-reckoning system.
+Some researchers call a data-driven or modern INS as learned inertial odometry.</p>

 <p align="justify">Here, some troublesome experiments are shown to understand Zero Velocity (ZV) interval and stride detection problems.
 The optimal ZV detectors are selected (e.g., SHOE for experiment 4, ARED for experiment 6) with the corresponding optimal threshold values (optimal values are supplied by Wagstaff <i>et. al.</i> in the structure of the mat files for VICON room experiments of PyShoe dataset).</p>